 Bedtime- 7:30 PM

 You don’t have to follow this exactly, base it around when your child sleeps.
 Generally, have them eat about 1/2 hour after waking up.
-Sam takes a three hour nap most of the time so that afternoon snack may be a little longer of a stretch.
+My son may take a three hour nap most of the time so that afternoon snack may be a little longer of a stretch.
 If your child sleeps later in the day, it may make sense to have a morning snack.
 Maybe they take a short nap or don’t take one at all, then a morning and afternoon snack might be more appropriate.
 Of course, a bedtime snack could work as well.

 4. Don’t force feed

 I am going to keep this short.
 Please don’t hold your child’s mouth open and shove a fork into it.
 I know you just want them to try it because if they do they will love it, but it creates so much negativity around meals that your child will start to avoid them altogether.
 Forcing them to eat also makes them distrustful at meals.
 They feel like they have to be on guard and are thus defensive, which means they will eat less.
 Most simply though, it isn’t very nice.
 How would you feel if someone was doing that to you?
-If you have already done this, it’s okay, just don’t do it again, and let your kid know you won’t do it again.
+If you have already done this, it’s okay, just don’t do it again, and let your kid know that.
 Stand behind your word and you will start to build some trust and make some progress.
 There is never a situation, no matter how dire when this is appropriate.
 If your child will only eat with force feeding I would very strongly suggest scheduling a feeding evaluation, immediately.

 5. Set an example